AalekhRoy/AalekhRoy.github.io/aboutme.md

 - I studied a mix of Liberal Arts and Mathematics till my under grad.
 - I ain't a reader but I read almost everything, everyday.
 - I have a strong inclination toward social theory, philosophy, and music,
-- For work, I am a Data Scinetist@SmartHelio.
+- For work, I am a Data Scientist@SmartHelio.

 What else do you need?